hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Data Types
-Some elements labeled as *Must Support* allow different data types (e.g., Observation.effective[x]) for their content.
+Some elements labelled as *Must Support* allow different data types (e.g., Observation.effective[x]) for their content.
 AU Core Responders **SHALL** support at least one data type for each element listed in the table below.
 AU Core Requesters **SHALL** support all data types listed in the table below.

 AU Core Profile |Must Support Element|Data Types
 ---|---|---